Pedroavl/simple-log-viewer-plugin/readme.txt

 == Screenshots ==
-1. Adding logs archive logic
+1. View logs in metabox
-2. Bug fix conflicts ajax calls in browser console, and fix charger loading page
-3. Added option to activate WP_DEBUG in plugin settings
+2. Settings page for enable WP_DEBUG and clear logs

 == Changelog ==
 **Path Version**
+1.0.3 - Bug fix: the option to activate WP_DEBUG was forcing activation even if the checkbox was unchecked
-1.0.1 - internationalization and support WP_DEBUG enable in pannel settings **Version Beta**
+1.0.2 - Correction in the directory structure to save log directory for uploads 1.0.1 - internationalization and support WP_DEBUG enable in pannel settings **Version Beta**
 1.0.0 Pre release